 If you are passionate about a particular topic and have interesting ideas you want to share, perhaps your online business can benefit from content creation on YouTube.
 All you need is a decent camera and a video editing program.

-But how do people make money on YouTube?
+But how do people make money on apps like YouTube?
 Do they receive a payment from YouTube directly into their bank account?

 Well, it’s not that simple.
 The ways of monetizing your video content go beyond mere content creation and regular uploading.